besaleli/personal-website/docs/index.md

 <img src="assets/headshot.jpg", width=200 align="right">

-I’m an ML Systems Engineer at Mozilla.ai, where I build ways to make AI systems more resilient, scalable, and trustworthy.
+I’m a ML Systems Engineer at Mozilla.ai, where I build ways to make AI/ML systems more resilient, scalable, and trustworthy.
 My background spans NLP research, GenAI systems architecture, and ML observability, with experience leading AI teams, consulting for enterprise clients, and contributing to open-source infrastructure.

 Previously, I was Head of AI at Seek AI (recently acquired by IBM), where I led research on semantic parsing and built production-grade text-to-SQL systems.
 I earned my MS in Computational Linguistics at Montclair State University, where I worked on lexical semantic change detection, and my BA in Liberal Arts from St. John’s College’s Great Books Program.